 Wiz Academy

-A similar composition to the previous card, this design is built around the large sized WIZ piece, set in a geometric display typeface.
-Based on the design you can already have a sense of how the overall branding would be of this business and that’s a pretty great job to accomplish with the amount of elements.
+Similar in composition to the previous card, this one is built around the large WIZ mark, set in a geometric display typeface.
+You can already sense what the overall branding might feel like, which is a lot to achieve with very few elements.

 Designed by: Culto Creative